 Paying your seller fees

-You can update your checking account information or remove a payment method from your account at any time.
+You can update your checking account information or remove a payment method from your account any time.

 Ways you can pay

 You can pay your seller fees in several ways.